nitisha121/doodle_ai/README.md

 # Doodle AI NST

 Contributors: Amirmehdi Sharifzad & Nitisha Agarwal
-Resources: <a href="https://www.coursera.org/learn/convolutional-neural-networks/home/welcome">Coursera CNN course</a>, <a href="https://arxiv.org/pdf/1508.06576.pdf">Gatsy's NST Algorithm</a>
+Resources: <a href="https://www.coursera.org/learn/convolutional-neural-networks/home/welcome">Coursera CNN course</a>, <a href="https://arxiv.org/pdf/1508.06576.pdf">Gatsy's NST Algorithm</a>, <a href="https://www.tensorflow.org/alpha/tutorials/generative/style_transfer">TensorFlow style transfer</a>

+Neural style transfer is an optimization technique used to take two images—a content image C and a style reference image S and blend them together so the output image looks like the content image, but “painted” in the style of the style reference image.

+This is implemented by optimizing the output image to match the content statistics of the content image and the style statistics of the style reference image.
+These statistics are extracted from the images using a convolutional network.

-Neural Style Transfer (NST) is an artistic use of Convolutional Neural Networks that allows for the merge of a content image C and a style image S. An example of its use is shown below:
+An example of its use is shown below:

 <img src="https://github.com/nitisha121/doodle_ai/blob/master/style_transfer/images/ex_cnn.PNG">